aaronmueller/nshell/README.md

 # HOW TO RUN/EXIT THIS PROJECT
 1. Use `make` to compile nsh.
 2. Run `./nsh` to enter the shell.
-3. When you are finished, type `done` into the shell to exit.
+3. When you are finished, type `done` into the shell or `ctrl-D` at prompt to exit.

 # COMMANDS
 * The nsh shell has the following commands: